Agnieszka-21/madlibs/README.md

 ### The Strategy Plane

-Mad Libs Grammar is simple and fun game for both children (about 10+) and adults.
+Mad Libs Grammar is a simple and fun game for both children (about 10+) and adults.
 It is based on the concept of Mad Libs - stories with words removed and replaced by blank spaces, where the user is asked for specific word/phrasal inputs to fill these blanks, without knowing the story.
 After obtaining all words that are needed, the full story is presented to the user, providing a quick, fun read full of unusual twists - sometimes weird and nonsensical, sometimes hilarious.

 In Mad Libs Grammar the user is asked specifically for nouns, adjectives, adverbs, and verbs.
 Each word input is looked up via API in an online dictionary and validated.